Advanced Urology AssociatesNews and Announcements

 For these patients, the classic alternative is surgery that cuts, heats or removes prostate tissue to open the blocked urethra.

-Although current surgical options can be very effective in relieving symptoms, they also can leave patients with permanent side effects, such as urinary incontinence, erectile dysfunction and retrograde ejaculation.
+Although current surgical options can be very effective in relieving symptoms, they also can leave patients with permanent side effects, such as urinary incontinence, dysfunction and retrograde ejaculation.